indrasen1/CV/README.md

-CV: Last updated Jan, 2024
+CV: Last updated November, 2024

-Please see the file "Indrasen_CV_2024.pdf"
+Please see the file "Indrasen_CV_condensed.pdf"

 References are available on request.
-Thank you for your kind consideration.
+Thank you for your kind consideration and interest.